Five-rights - medication; Medication administration - hospital; Medical errors - medication

-All hospitals have a process to make sure you get the right medicines.
+All hospitals have a process in place to make sure you get the right medicines.
 A mistake could cause a problem for you.
-This is the order of the steps in the process:
+The process is as follows:

-The pharmacy may receive some prescriptions by computer (electronic) and some handwritten ones.
-Electronic ones are easier to read than handwritten ones.
-This means there is less chance of a medicine error from electronic prescriptions.
+The pharmacy may receive some prescriptions by computer (electronic) and some that are handwritten.
+Electronic prescriptions are easier to read than handwritten prescriptions, meaning there is less chance of a medicine error with electronic prescriptions.

-Your doctor can tell your nurse to write down a prescription for medicine for you.
+Your doctor can tell your nurse to write down a prescription for you.
 Then your nurse can send the prescription to the pharmacy.
-This is called a “verbal order.”
+This is called a verbal order.
 Your nurse should repeat the prescription back to your doctor to make sure it is right before sending it to the pharmacy.

-Your doctor, nurse, and pharmacist will check to make sure any new medicines you receive will not cause a bad reaction with other medicines you are already taking.
+Your doctor, nurse, and pharmacist will check to make sure any new medicines you receive do not cause a bad reaction with other medicines you are already taking.

-The 5 rights of medicine are a checklist nurses use to make sure you get the right medicine.
-The 5 rights are the:
+The 5 rights of medicine is a checklist nurses use to make sure you get the right medicine.
+The 5 rights are as follows:

-You can help make sure you get the right medicine the right way during your hospital stay by doing these things:
+You can help make sure you get the right medicine the right way during your hospital stay by doing the following: